peterbrzdo/poker_app/README.md

       This is the starting point for your code.

-      You need to add your own code to this file to implement the full game.
+      You need to add your own code to this file to implement the full game logic.

-      Look for each `// TODO: implement` comment.
+      Look for any `// TODO: implement` comment.

       Also make sure to return the correct values and types for each method.